 Blu Kouzina was born in 2010, nurtured by Effie and Dennis Tsakiris’ love of sharing a hearty meal with friends.
 I met Effie 4 years ago and Dennis last week, and I can tell that they share a common passion for the food of their native Greece.
 It is this passion that reflects in the food at Blu.
 Blu Kouzina Greek Restaurant is now Located at Dempsey Hill.

 Before you ask what’s in it for us vegetarians; it turns out, plenty.
 The restaurant has an extensive range of plant-based dishes.
-I guarantee that vegetarians will be spoilt for choice, and I’m guessing this place should please most vegans too – Blu Kouzina ranks high on our list of Best Greek Restaurants for Vegetarians & Vegans, in Singapore.
-(Check here Blu Kouzina Greek Restaurant, Singapore: Vegetarian & Vegan Menu with Prices)
+I guarantee that vegetarians will be spoilt for choice, and vegans will be more than happy eating here – Blu Kouzina comes out tops on our list of Best Greek Restaurants for Vegetarians & Vegans, in Singapore.

 *For this review, we requested Blu Kouzina for tasting/smaller portions of the dishes (to avoid food wastage), and the restaurant kindly obliged.
 Please keep in mind that many of the pictures here do not represent actual portion sizes which can be much bigger for most of the dishes.

 Vegetarian & Vegan Salads at Blu Kouzina